shaggyrogers/EasyCompany/README.md

 # EasyCompany

+## Installation

+TODO

 ## Features

-All features should work for both clients and hosts.
+All features should work for both client and host.

 * Add money ($50/$250)
 * Teleport where aiming